Huzefa-Kagalwala/CPSC_8810-Motion-Planning/1-Sampling based Local Navigation/README.md

 2. `agent.py` is the file which contains the code to perform sampling-based navigation for disc shaped agents.
 3. To run the visualization, run the `simulator.py` file.
 4. To change the number of agents, change the file name in Line 21 of `simulator.py` to either **3_agents.csv** or **8_agents.csv**.
-5. Upon running the `simulator.py` file, you will generate two .csv files which contain the ID, location and velocities of all the agents at each time step of the simulation.
+5. Upon running the `simulator.py` file, you will generate a .csv file which contain the ID, location and velocities of all the agents at each time step of the simulation.